-- Bring along: Bible, bedding and personal items. - Standards listed in the SMBI Handbook will be observed with some exceptions. - Registration fee is \$50.00 per family. - Brochures are available from SMBI the end of March
+- Children will have supervised activities during classes. - Cost will be met by free-will offerings. - Bring along: Bible, bedding and personal items. - Standards listed in the SMBI Handbook will be observed with some exceptions. - ♦ Registration fee is \$50.00 per family. - Brochures are available from SMBI the end of April.